nursultanbolel/Pattern-Recognition-Works/README.md

  ![GitHub Logo](https://github.com/nursultanbolel/Pattern-Recognition-Homeworks/blob/master/HW-1/savedCatImage.jpg)

 ## HW-2
-I used KNN algorithm to classify images from Cifar-10 dataset.
+I used KNN algorithm and cosine similarity distance to classify images from Cifar-10 dataset.
 There are four basic steps:<br>
 Step 1: Download the Cifar-10 dataset python version.<br>
 Step 2: Convert images to vector format, all images(32*32*3) are converted to 1*3072 vectors.<br>
-Step 3: Split the dataset <br>
+Step 3: Split the dataset(train: 50.000 lines, test: 10.000 lines)<br>
+Step 4: Use cosine similarity distance to compute similarity

+You can see the most similar class name on console screen.

+## HW-3